RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Abstract

 \section{Abstract}

 Misinformation is prevalent in various fields such as education, politics, health, etc., causing significant harm to society.
-However, current methods for cross-domain misinformation detection rely on time and resources consuming fine-tuning and complex model structures.
+However, current methods for cross-domain misinformation detection rely on effort- and resource-intensive fine-tuning and complex model structures.
 With the outstanding performance of LLMs, many studies have employed them for misinformation detection.
 Unfortunately, they focus on in-domain tasks and do not incorporate significant sentiment and emotion features (which we jointly call {\em affect}).
 In this paper, we propose RAEmoLLM, the first retrieval augmented (RAG) LLMs framework to address cross-domain misinformation detection using in-context learning based on affective information.
-It accomplishes this by applying an emotion-aware LLM to construct a retrieval database of affective embeddings.
-This database is used by our retrieval module to obtain source-domain samples, which are subsequently used for the inference module's in-context few-shot learning to detect target domain misinformation.
+RAEmoLLM includes three modules.
+(1) In the index construction module, we apply an emotional LLM to obtain affective embeddings from all domains to construct a retrieval database.
+(2) The retrieval module uses the database to recommend top K examples (text-label pairs) from source domain data for target domain contents.
+(3) These examples are adopted as few-shot demonstrations for the inference module to process the target domain content.
+The RAEmoLLM can effectively enhance the general performance of LLMs in cross-domain misinformation detection tasks through affect-based retrieval, without fine-tuning.
 We evaluate our framework on three misinformation benchmarks.
-Results show that RAEmoLLM achieves significant improvements compared to the zero-shot method on three datasets, with the highest increases of 20.69\%, 23.94\%, and 39.11\% respectively.
-This work will be released on https://github.com/lzw108/RAEmoLLM.
+Results show that RAEmoLLM achieves significant improvements compared to the other few-shot methods on three datasets, with the highest increases of 15.64\%, 31.18\%, and 15.73\% respectively.
+This project is available at https://github.com/lzw108/RAEmoLLM.